shaoservicenow/travelrequest/docs/Exercise 2.md

     Question type | Choice
     Question subtype | Dropdown (fixed values)
-    Map to a specific field on the table | **Checked** Tabel field | Reason for travel
+    Map to a specific field on the table | **Checked** Table field | Reason for travel
     Question label | What is the reason for travel?
     Mandatory | **Checked**